tejaswini22199/tejaswini22199/README.md

 **tejaswini22199/tejaswini22199** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:-->
  -  Hey!
-I'm Tejaswini.I'm currently working as a Software Engineer-1 at Cloudera.I graduated from NITW.
+I'm Tejaswini.I graduated from NITW.
 I love to work on new ideas and build apps and websites to make the ideas go real.
  -  I'm currently working on becoming a better software engineer and learning Spring Boot and Java ecosystem.
  -  I'm up for a chat on project development, debugging code,mock interviews :)
  -  I'm open to new opportunities,projects, collaborations and mock interviews.